 Solar Generation Facility

-In the fourth quarter of 2019, Canadian Utilities entered into a partnership with Impulso Capital, a Chilean developer, to build and operate the El Resplandor solar project.
-This project, located in Cabrero, Chile, will provide solar energy to the Chilean electricity grid.
-Construction on the first 3-MW of solar generation capacity was completed at the end of the second quarter of 2020 with the next 6-MW expected to be complete in 2021.
-The total investment for the 9-MW project is approximately \$13 million.
+In 2019, Canadian Utilities entered into a partnership with Impulso Capital, a Chilean developer, to build and operate the El Resplandor solar project.
+This project located in Cabrero, Chile, provides solar energy to the Chilean electricity grid.